 Why did you major in music?

 I came to college without a thought in my head, really.
 I was privileged in so many ways—my parents were able to pay my tuition, which I took totally for granted, and also college was so much cheaper back then than it is now.
 I was also privileged because my parents were very clear with me that college was a time for exploring, for finding myself, for following my interests.
 They did not lay any heavy expectations on me about future careers or money or anything like that.
 All of this makes me incredibly lucky in ways I didn’t realize at that time.
 So I just kind of toddled off to see what would happen.
 I dimly assumed I would major in English because I liked reading and writing.
-But then freshman year, simply because I needed 4 more credits fall semester, I enrolled somewhat at random in the History of Western Music, with Professor Nora Beck.
+But then freshman year, simply because I needed 4 more credits fall semester, I enrolled somewhat at random in the History of Western Music, with Professor Aaron Beck.
 It changed my life forever.
 I had never really been interested in music before, although I’d played the piano my whole life.
 In that class, I suddenly “got it.”
 Something clicked for me about how the things people make and do are interesting to think about, and music specifically is very interesting.
-Nora played all this wild music I had never heard and had no context for understanding.
+Aaron played all this wild music I had never heard and had no context for understanding.
 Meredith Monk in particular made a huge impression on me.
 What was it?
 Why did someone make this?
 Why do people like it?
 Wanting to understand music on this level became really compelling to me.
 Becoming interested in music caused me to become interested in history itself, for the first time.
 I remember learning about medieval plainchant and Hildegard of Bingen and feeling like my mind was totally blown.
 People have been around for so long!
 And there are so many different kinds of people!
 And they all make music!
 Why do they?
 I just had a very basic epiphany in that class that changed the course of my life forever.

 “What I learned best at L&C was how to have an experimental approach to things.
 There was a sense of play in everything we did –even in class and with our professors.”